 Would it be smart to get one before the prices increase more?
 Maybe, but it might be worthwhile to considering a pre-owned one instead.
 To give you an idea jump over to ebay, type in "chanel medium flap 2017".
 Then click SOLD on the left column and you'll see sales like this...

 We are sure the owner didn't think that medium flap was a good investment.
 She took a 31% loss! (using the old $4900 price) That isn't even taking into consideration selling fees, shipping, and the taxes she likely paid.

 So it might not have been a good investment for the seller but what about the buyer?
 We think yes.

 How would you know it isn't fake?
-There are many ways including the use of our Entrupy device that uses state of the art technology to analyze the materials.
+There are many sites that can authentic via pictures and companies like ours that use the Entrupy device to check the materials via state of the art technology.

 So let's move on to the third most iconic designer brand, Louis Vuitton.
 While we don't really see the bags increasing in price we do notice they are the fastest sellers we have.
 Why?

 - 1. They never discount new bags.